 I have always had a very liberal upbringing, born in a family where there was no demarcation based on gender.
 Born 10 years after my parents’ marriage, I was also spoilt rotten, never having to bother about household chores.
 My parents had never trained me to be the ‘ideal’ wife or the daughter-in-law, they had taught me to be financially independent and brought me up to be a self-sufficient, self-respecting individual.

-Marriage to me meant companionship, the meeting of minds and the sharing of two lives.
-My ex-husband was my best friend (before marriage of course) and I believed that we would be one of those contemporary couples who didn’t believe in traditional gender roles.
+Marriage to me meant companionship, the meeting of minds, and the sharing of two lives.
+My ex-husband was my best friend (before the marriage of course) and I believed that we would be one of those contemporary couples who didn’t believe in traditional gender roles.
+I had not foreseen the relationship problem that I would plunge into because of my in-law’s unrealistic expectations from me.

 I was working as a senior editor for the biggest media house in India back then.
 My work life was very hectic.
 My ex-husband worked in the retail industry and I felt that he would understand the demands of my job, being from such a high-pressure industry himself.